eshimel/StorWe_Front_End/README.md

-StorWe Web App
+#StorWe Web App
-About: StorWe is a collaborative storytelling site, that uses contributions from its users to write new stories.
+StorWe is a collaborative storytelling site, that uses contributions from its users to write new stories.
 It’s a little like the game Telephone and a little like Exquisite Corpse.
 Each story begins with three prompts/clues: subject, setting, theme, and each story has exactly 10 contributors.
 Once ten contributions have been submitted, a new story prompt starts.

-User Stories:
+#User Stories:
 (Users are referred to by the game as contributors)

 As a visitor to the site, I want to know what I can do, so I can choose whether to register or not.